MultiTech-FAE/mpower_custom_app_template/examples/BashExampleApp/README.md

 ## Start

 The `Start` file is a shell script which is executed by the MultiTech mPower enabled device when the application is started.
-The `Start` script is responsible for FIXME.
+The `Start` script is responsible for starting and stopping the application.

 Copy the base `Start` script provided by the mPower Custom App Template repository to the application source directory.